paulhectork/md2tex/README.md

   will be removed before processing that list. this means that the first example will result in the same result as the second
 ```
-- list item with no starting space
+- list item with no leading space
 - same here
 ```